cp3402-students/project-2025-tr1-jcua-team1/documentation/theme.md

 - **Custom Header**: Supports custom background, text colours, padding, and text alignment.
 - **Header Link Settings**: The header includes customiser settings to adjust the navigation link font size and colour.
+- **Navigation Background and Link Colours**: The navigation menu's background and link colours can be customised via the Customiser.
+- **Navigation Link Spacing**: Adjust the spacing between navigation links using the Customiser.
 - **Responsive Navigation**: Mobile-friendly menu system with a clear fallback (site title) if no logo is set.

 ### 5. Footer